Strultz/organya.h/README.md

 organya.h is a simple C89 library for reading and decoding Organya music (.org files).

 Organya is a sequenced music format created in 1999 by [Studio Pixel](https://studiopixel.jp/).
-It is the predecessor to PxTone and was and used in games such as [Cave Story](https://www.cavestory.org/game-info/about-cave-story.php), [Azarashi (2001 version)](https://www.cavestory.org/pixels-works/azarashi.php), [STARGAZER](http://www5b.biglobe.ne.jp/~kiss-me/aji/star/), and more.
+It is the predecessor to [PxTone](https://en.wikipedia.org/wiki/PxTone) and was used in games such as [Cave Story](https://www.cavestory.org/game-info/about-cave-story.php), [Azarashi (2001 version)](https://www.cavestory.org/pixels-works/azarashi.php), [STARGAZER](http://www5b.biglobe.ne.jp/~kiss-me/aji/star/), and more.